tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/控制台指南/存储桶管理/内容审核/自动审核/设置音频审核_intl_en.md

 After you configure automatic audio moderation, new audios uploaded to a bucket will be automatically moderated, and the identified non-compliant content can be automatically blocked (by denying public read access to the content).

 You can also moderate existing audios stored in COS.
-For more information, see [Setting Historical Data Moderation Job](https://cloud.tencent.com/document/product/436/54405) and [Moderating Audio](https://cloud.tencent.com/document/product/460/53394).
+For more information, see Setting Historical Data Moderation Job .

 >?
 >- Audio moderation is a paid feature.
-For billing details, see [Content Moderation Fees](https://cloud.tencent.com/document/product/436/58965.
 >- Supported audio formats: MP3, WAV, AAC, FLAC, AMR, 3GP, M4A, WMA, OGG, APE.
 >- Supported audio bitrate: 128–256 Kbps.
 >- Supported audio size: < 600 MB.